htdebeer/svg-cards-to-png/README.md

 In the end I got the conversion working by using the [Chromium](https://www.chromium.org/) web browser in headless mode via [puppeteer](https://github.com/GoogleChrome/puppeteer).
-Each SVG card is rendered in turn and saves to a PNG file.
+Each SVG card is rendered in turn and saved to a PNG file.
 In this repository I publish the scripts I used in this conversion.

 ## Usage